annumberhocker/bob-lab-assets/README.md

 This repository was created to make it easier for lab participants to download the **txc-lab** files

+To access Bob, you can either install the free 30-day trial version or use a VM provided by the instructor.

 ## Download the assets and install prerequisites
-Open a terminal window and clone this repository:
+Open a terminal window (either on your local machine or on the VM provided by the instructor) and clone this repository:
 ```
 git clone https://github.com/annumberhocker/bob-lab-assets
 ```